elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/index.md

 To run this lesson you need to install data from …

 ### Software setup
-To run this course you need to install… continue with software installation instructions
+To run this course you need to install Docker on your computer [Instructions here](https://docs.docker.com/get-docker/) and have access to a text editor program that can edit and save ASCII text documents (Not a word processor like Word).